binxio/fromage/README.md

 The bump will commit the changes to the repository.
 If it is a remote repository reference, the change will also be pushed.

+## bumping
+Bumping a minor version, will bump to the next minor version.
+Bumping a patch version, will always bump to the highest patch level available.
+If the next patch level is a next minor version, it will bump the minor version unless `--pin` is specified. pin will only update within the major or minor version level.

+# Caveats
+- bumping algoritm may be subject to change
+- The bump will update all container references it finds in all files (on the todo list)